mmb-carb/ESTA/docs/USERS_GUIDE.md

 The testing section exists to allow for automated QA/QC of the output ESTA results.
 If these fields are left blank, no tests will be run.

-    testing_directory: output/default_onroad_ca_4km/qa/
     tests: Emfac2014TotalsTester
     dates: 2012-07-18

-Defining which test classes are run is handled by the `tests` variable, and the test results can be written to a directory defined in the `testing_directory` variable.
+Defining which test classes are run is handled by the `tests` variable, and the test results can be written to the output directory defined above.
 The `dates` variable gives you the option of spot-checking just certain dates in your time range.

 #### Misc